By Jpdoughgrl from Waukesha, WI

 I recently bought some TVP (textured vegetable protien).
 Does any one have some good recipes with this in place of meat?
 We are not vegetarians, just trying to reduce the cost of meat in our meals.

 I found my family doesn't like it when I use only TVP in a recipe, but we can stretch our budget by using about half TVP and half meat in any ground beef recipe and it still tastes great.
 (02/28/2006)

 I have 6 kids and I need to start trying to shave my grocery bill even more.
 It has been suggested that I consider supplementing meat recipes with TVP (textured vegetable protein).
-I remember my mom using that as a kid, but not very much.

 Add your voice to the conversation.
 Click here to answer this question.